About us

 Campsite attendant

 Although its low number of overnight stays, working at Longyearbyen Camping is full-time job.
 Work is every day of the week, for about 3 months.
 Apart from the actual work to be done, we appreciate having a campsite attendant who is present and accessible for customers on the campsite also in some other parts of the day.
 The attendant can sleep on the campsite (bed in office or use a tent) and use all of its facilities - including the internet access of the office.
 An attendant is needed only for the summer season (June to September).
 So this is no all-year engagement.
-This can make sense, nevertheless, for somebody who can combine this for instance with a suitable flexible personal project possible on the campsite or in the Longyearbyen area, or who is sure that spending a summer like this, with people from many countries in such an exotic place, is the kind of experience one likes.
-For instance, we had an artist as campsite attendant, who flexibly used the service building at times of low activity as her art studio.
-More difficult and therefore less desirable also from our side is a combination of the campsite attendant job with another regular job (or also studies at UNIS) in Longyearbyen, because work on the campsite varies, which may lead to conflicts with a fixed schedule of another job or studies.
+This can make sense, nevertheless, for somebody who is sure that spending a summer like this, with people from many countries in such an exotic place, is the kind of experience one likes.
+Difficult and therefore undesirable also from our side is a combination of the campsite attendant job with another regular job (or also studies at UNIS) in Longyearbyen, because work on the campsite varies, which may lead to conflicts with a fixed schedule of another job or studies.

 Another possibility is several persons applying for and doing this job together.
 This means less work (and thereby income) per person, but also much more freedom for having more time off in between, even several days in a row, to do other things in Spitsbergen.